Battōtai (song): History

 The song's lyrics were originally a poem written by Toyama Masakazu.
 Toyama had been inspired by the English poem "The Charge of the Light Brigade" by Alfred, Lord Tennyson, which he had translated.
 He published "Poem of the Battōtai" in book Selection of Poetry in the New Style (『新体詩抄』), published 1882.
 Despite the name of the book, Toyama's poem was written in the "old style".
 The poem gained immediate popularity amongst boys and young men.
 The genre of gunka, the Japanese term for military music, gives a favorable bias towards themes of death.

 Charles Leroux, a French bandmaster and composer, arrived in Japan in 1876 as part of a French military advisory group.
 He composed a melody for "Battōtai" in 1887 that used both major and minor keys while he served as bandmaster of the Imperial Japanese Army Band.

 "Battōtai" was first publicly performed the same year at a concert hosted by the Greater Japan Music Society at the Rokumeikan.
 It was considered the first Western-style military song in Japan and the first to become popular across the country, although it was initially believed to be difficult to sing for Japanese individuals unaccustomed to modulation.
-Supposedly, the army's military band could not play the song correctly until 1945.